Nikon D780: Memory card

-The D780 eschews the newer XQD card format used by most recent Nikon camera releases in favour of SD cards, of which it can accept two.
+The D780 has two SD card slots, supporting SD, SDHC (UHS-II compliant), and SDXC (UHS-II compliant).

 Reception

 DPReview calls the D780 "a DSLR that's learned a lot from mirrorless".
 They go on to note differences between the D750 and D780, finishing with the observation that those invested in Nikon F-mount lenses should consider this body if it meets their needs.
 Those not already invested in F-mount lenses should instead consider the Nikon Z6.